-Meckling 1976).
-Our analysis shows that even when owners and managers are risk-neutral, the potential loss of private benefits of control in bankruptcy makes them behave as if they were risk-averse with respect to bankruptcy risk.
-Stronger creditor protection increases private bankruptcy costs and can therefore lead to a shift from riskier (e.g., innovation) to safer investment projects.
+Risk-taking in pursuit of profitable investment opportunities is a fundamental driver of economic growth (Acemoglu and Zilibotti 1997; Levine and Zervos 1998; Kogan et al. 2017).
+It has long been recognized that managers' risk-aversion may stifle corporate risk-taking (Jensen and Meckling 1976).
+Our analysis shows that even when owners and managers are risk-neutral, their personal costs of bankruptcy make them behave as if they were risk-averse with respect to bankruptcy risk.
+Stronger creditor protection can increase personal costs of bankruptcy and can therefore lead to a shift from riskier (e.g., innovation) to safer investment projects.